Skip to main content

 Start with Complement

-If you’re new to pairing, start with complementary pairings—they’re the most intuitive and forgiving.
-Match “chocolate-y” coffees with chocolate, “fruity” coffees with fruity chocolate.
-Build from there.
+If you are new to pairing, start with complementary matches.
+Pair chocolatey coffees with chocolate and fruity coffees with fruity chocolate.

 Pairing by Chocolate Type